syncfusion-content/asp.netwebforms-docs/aspnet/Chart/Data-Markers.md

 ---
 layout: post
 title: Markers and data labels in Essential ASP.NET Webforms Chart
-description: Learn how to add markers and data point labels to a Chart series.
+description: Learn here about Markers and data labels in Syncfusion Essential ASP.NET Webforms Chart Control, its elements, and more.
 platform: aspnet
 control: Chart
 documentation: ug
 ---

-# Data Markers
+# Data Markers in ASP.NET Webforms Chart

 Data markers are used to provide information about the data point to the user.
 You can add a shape and label to adorn each data point.